 About me

-I am a second year PhD student in computer science in the HCI Group at Stanford University, advised by Michael Bernstein.
+I am a fourth year PhD student in computer science in the HCI Group at Stanford University, advised by Michael Bernstein.
 Previously, I attended Harvey Mudd College, where I earned a B.S. in Computer Science and Mathematics and concentrated in literature.

 Past Work